 Buying vs. Renting

 Most people who are intellectually honest would submit that they don’t know when their time will come but at least need to protect their family during their prime earning years.
 In the old days, term insurance was renewable annually and the cost went up every year.
-Today, term is now fixed for 10, 20 or 30 years.
-At the end of the term it can be renewed, but at a much higher and sometimes prohibitive cost.
+Today, the term is now fixed for 10, 20, or 30 years.
+At the end of the term, it can be renewed but at a much higher and sometimes prohibitive cost.
 If someone tells me they are completely certain that they will not need insurance past age 65 term is the least expensive option.
 Or is it?

-First, no one knows with certainty what their financial situation will be five years from now, less yet twenty or thirty years.
-For discussion purposes, lets agree that a person will not need insurance after a certain age.
-Term is similar to car insurance in that you pay for coverage and if you do not use it, you lose your money.
+First, no one knows with certainty what their financial situation will be five years from now, less than twenty or thirty years.
+For discussion purposes, let’s agree that a person will not need insurance after a certain age.
+The term is similar to car insurance in that you pay for coverage and if you do not use it, you lose your money.
 Most insurance is structured to pay only when something bad happens.
 We pay our premiums knowing this but we do it anyway because we want the peace of mind that if our house burns down, it will be replaced or if we die, our families will be financially secure.
 Permanent insurance costs far more initially – but – over time it provides cash returns whether you die or not.
-In addition the cost never increases.
+In addition, the cost never increases.

 Invest the Difference Argument

 Hypothetically, if all minds agree that a point in time in the future exists where life insurance is no longer needed: you can invest the difference between the cost of permanent insurance and term insurance into some type of investment.
-What type of investment exists that can outpace inflation, after tax and without market risk?
-Nothing – Permanent insurance issued by a top rated, 100-year-old, multi billion dollar company will provide respectable returns, over time with no market risk and in a tax-favored environment.
+What type of investment exists that can outpace inflation, after tax, and without market risk?
+Nothing – Permanent insurance issued by a top-rated, 100-year-old, multi-billion dollar company will provide respectable returns, over time with no market risk and in a tax-favored environment.
 Unlike a home, that once paid off has ongoing expenses, permanent insurance does become “paid up”.
-Paid up insurance is a rock, a pillar of financial security that has no maintenance or ongoing expenses.
+Paid-up insurance is a rock, a pillar of financial security that has no maintenance or ongoing expenses.
 Instead, permanent insurance provides the opposite – increasing cash values even after it is paid up.
-Of course, these policies must be structured correctly with enough cash buildup to sustain itself.
-One last thought: A life insurance program does not have to be all term or all permanent.
+Of course, these policies must be structured correctly with enough cash buildup to sustain themselves.
+One last thought: A life insurance program does not have to be all-term or all-permanent.
 A good plan is one constructed by an experienced professional in consultation with the client.

 About the Author:

 David Disraeli has been in financial services for over 31 years.
-He is an author, speaker and financial advisor and the president of The Personal CFO, Inc. During his tenure, David has been an insurance agent, portfolio manager, stockbroker, Certified Financial Planner and financial analyst.
+He is an author, speaker, financial advisor, and president of The Personal CFO, Inc. During his tenure, David has been an insurance agent, portfolio manager, stockbroker, Certified Financial Planner, and financial analyst.